 It’s time to change: Mobile eCommerce is transforming

-However, the data doesn’t mean that the mobile shopping experience is the largest cup of tea to customers.
-The record notes that mobile web bounce rate in the US reaches 67.4%, quite doubles the desktop web bounce rate at 32.6% (2018).
+However, the data doesn’t mean that the mobile shopping experience is the largest cup of tea for customers.
+The record notes that the mobile web bounce rate in the US reaches 67.4%, quite doubles the desktop web bounce rate at 32.6% (2018).
 Accepting that people hold the need to look something up quickly while they’re on the go, users actually get more comfortable with the desktop browsing experience.

 In summary, mobile user interfaces are enhancing, and users are getting more accustomed to them.
-Hence, being mobile-friendly is pretty important in all industries, especially those which run online, because mobile is the largest source of traffic in nearly all of them.
+Hence, mobile-friendly performance is pretty important in all industries, especially those which run online, because mobile is the largest source of traffic in nearly all of them.

 What to know about PWA?

 PWA – the dream of an app-like browsing experience comes true

 What is PWA?
 In simple, PWA = web app + native app.

 Web apps are not real applications.
 Actually, they are really websites that look like native apps.
 They run on the browser and can be accessed by navigating to certain URLs.
 Users can save the web apps for further convenience by bookmarking them on the browser.

 Native apps live on a device and can be accessed through an icon on the device’s home screen.
 They are developed especially for certain mobile platforms (Android, iOS, Windows).
 They are installed through an application store (Google Play, Apple’s App Store).

 PWA is a term to illustrate a new web development technology.
 It encompasses modern web technologies to deliver an app-like experience to the users right on their browsers.